 – Maya Angelou

 In most of the organizations, leaders are expected to think creatively and come up with decisions.
 But encouraging and promoting the creativity of the whole team is likely to lead to an even better selection of creative ideas and solutions to work tasks and problems.
-This is due to diverse workforce has variety of perspectives and knowledge, which is not found in just one person.
+This is due to the diverse workforce has a variety of perspectives and knowledge, which is not found in just one person.

-Once Wayne Gretzky, who was one of the most innovative and creative NHL player advised his young players that “you’ll miss 100% of the shots that you don’t take” and I think the same applies to creative thinking.
+Once Wayne Gretzky, who was one of the most innovative and creative NHL players advised his young players that “you’ll miss 100% of the shots that you don’t take” and I think the same applies to creative thinking.
 It is really important to help the workforce in showcasing their creativity.
 Here are a few ways in which an employer or a leader can help his/ her team to boost their creativity:

-- Support & reward creativity: Today, it is really important to have a creative team that can think out of the box.
+Today, it is really important to have a creative team that can think out of the box.
 But sometimes the team members set themselves back; as they are scared to take risks and they might be afraid of the consequences of making mistakes.
 Risk taking has to be encouraged and should be made a norm in the organization.
 To develop a creative culture, the management has to become more open-minded and less judgmental towards the suggestions by employees.

 The management should also understand that rewarding the employees for their creativity would encourage them to think and participate more.
-The rewards could be monetary such as bonus or non-monetary such as organization wide recognition.
+The rewards could be monetary such as bonus or non-monetary such as organization-wide recognition.

 Second, they could either allow them to have open discussions or a brainstorming session.
 When people have such intense discussions, they tend to think more and come up with great solutions.